Adoration 4 Adventure’s collection of travelers’ scariest stories – “Close to death”.

-We arrived to the entrance of the track, a little after 2:30pm.
+We arrived at the entrance of the track, a little after 2:30 pm.
 We had come along with a small backpack with water, snacks, and our cameras (or camera phones).
 Everyone was in great spirits, chatting and laughing as we walked along the trail.
 In the first 15 minutes, we saw a beautiful waterfall that had us beaming with huge smiles.

 A forced dip in the frozen river during Chadar Trek in India

 Chadar Trek is a frozen river trek on the river Zanskar in Ladakh, India.
 It is considered to be extremely difficult because one has to walk on the frozen river in winter when the temperature ranges between -15°C and -30°C. The ice on the river keeps forming and breaking and in such cases one has to take an alternate route through the snow-covered steep rocks.
 It can snow at any time and leave the trekker guessing if there is ice or water beneath the snow cover.

 One of the days, I fell into this trap while I was walking on thin sheets of ice.
 My leg broke the thin layer of ice and made its way through to the water flowing beneath.
 The ice cold water numbed my leg and my brain together.
 I controlled the panic inside me and tried to lift up my leg only to realise that my other leg sunk in too.
 I was inside the flowing river chest-deep and my hands above the chadar.
 It was this moment when everything around me became blur and I sensed the rare possibility of my survival.